abhirathod95/travel-blog/src/blog/travel/2019-10-01/Portugal.md

 Lisbon is a beautiful European town to visit during the winter months.
 While the rest of Europe is experiencing the wintery cold and snow, Lisbon weather is sunny, breezy, and just perfect for exploring.
 Between the colorful tiled walls and orange rooftops, the smell of salty water and fresh seafood, and the sound of musicians of all kinds wherever you go, Lisbon is simply amazing.

+While most people go to Lisbon between March to October for the warm sunny summer, I thought visiting during December was perfect since there were fewer crowds and Christmas spirit everywhere we went.

 ![test](../../../images/Portugal/Lisbon_4.jpg)

 ####**What to See & Do:** Praca do Commercio, Alfama District, Jeronimos Monestery, Belem Tower

 ![test](../../../images/Portugal/Lisbon_7.jpg)

-We stumbled across the <span style="color:red">**Convento do Carmo**</span> after seeing the Elevador de Santa Justa, and I highly recommend entering.
+We stumbled across the **Convento do Carmo** after seeing the Elevador de Santa Justa, and I highly recommend entering.
 The ceiling of the convent has fallen and left a direct view out to the sky.
 The entrance fee was only 4 euros, and we pretty much had the whole place for ourselves.

 ![test](../../../images/Portugal/Lisbon_2.jpg)